- Yellow archangel (also called lamium) is a low growing, ground covering plant.

-- Flowers are small helmet shaped and yellow with markings in orange or brown
+- Flowers are small, helmet shaped and yellow with orange or brown markings.

 Consequences of invasion

-- Yellow archangel can create dense ground cover in forests, riparian areas, and transitional ecosystems causing a reduction in plant species diversity
+- Yellow archangel can create dense ground cover, causing a reduction in species diversity.

-- It does not offer a source of food for wildlife, it actually reduces food availability for native wildlife.
+- It does not offer a source of food for wildlife, its dense growth reduces availability of native plants for wildlife.

-- Prevention is key, do not plant yellow archangel or buy basket arrangements that include it.
+- Prevention is key – do not purchase or plant yellow archangel.
+Watch for this plant in basket arrangements.
 Click here for more tips on how to keep your garden invasive free.

-- This plant spreads easily through stem cuttings, so be sure to bag plant parts and dispose of them in the garbage
+- This plant spreads easily through stem cuttings, so be sure to bag plant parts and dispose of them securely.

-- Sheet mulching can be effective but be weary of escaping plants or any holes in the sheet material
+- Sheet mulching can be effective, but be wary of escaping plants or any holes in the sheet material.

-- Chemical treatments may be used depending on the surrounding habitat
+- Chemical treatments may be used depending on the surrounding habitat, contact a professional.